risingwavelabs/risingwave/docs/developer-guide.md

 ## Read the design docs

 Before you start to make code changes, ensure that you understand the design and implementation of RisingWave.
-We recommend that you read the design docs listed in the [readme.md in the design docs directory](readme.md) first.
+We recommend that you read the design docs listed in [docs/README.md](README.md) first.

 ## Learn about the code structure